Tests of Standard Cosmology in Horava Gravity and Bayesian Evidence for a Closed Universe, and the Hubble Tension: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Wayne Hu, Hyung-Won Lee, Seokcheon Lee, Seshadri Nadathur, Chan-Gyung Park, Vincenzo Salzano, and Eleonora Di Valentino for helpful discussions.
-MIP was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology {(2020R1A2C1010372, 2020R1A6A1A03047877)}.
+We would like to thank Wayne Hu, Hyung-Won Lee, Seokcheon Lee, Seshadri Nadathur, Chan-Gyung Park, Vincenzo Salzano, and Eleonora Di Valentino for helpful discussions. {We also thank to an anonymous referee for helpful comments which have inspired us to improve our paper.} {NAN and} MIP were supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology {{(2020R1A2C1010372) [NAN]}, (2020R1A2C1010372, 2020R1A6A1A03047877) [MIP]}.

 { }

 \begin{section} {Cosmological Data Sets and $\chi^2$ Measures} \end{section}

 In this Appendix, we present some more details on the cosmological data sets and their $\chi^2$ measures as used for the statistical analysis. \\